 Standardized value: Also called the normal deviate, the distance of one data point from the mean, divided by the standard deviation of the distribution.

-Standby agreement: In a rights issue, agreement that the underwriter will purchase any stock not purchased by investors.
+Standby agreement: In a rights issue, an agreement that the underwriter will purchase any stock not purchased by investors.